 Is Trx Better Than Lifting Weights?

-A study in the Journal of Sports Science and Medicine found that both suspension and traditional training work equally well (2).
+No, since a study in the Journal of Sports Science and Medicine found that both suspension and traditional training work equally well

 Is Trx a Good Way to Lose Weight?

-Yes, it is.
+Yes, Trx is a good way to lose weight.
 It challenges the whole body, which creates a metabolic effect that helps you be in shape and have lean muscles.

 Is Trx or Cardio Better for Strength?